Coder-ZJQ/Coder-ZJQ/README.md

 - 👨 My name is [Jinqiao Zhao](https://jqz3.tech).
 - 💻 I’m a passionate self-taught iOS&Web developer and a freelance software engineer from China.
 - 🌱 I’m currently learning multi-platform application development such as dart&flutter.
-- 🤖 In addition to coding, I also use CI/CD tech to increase productivity.
+- 🤖 In addition to coding, I use CI/CD tech to make work more efficient.
 - 👯 I’m looking to collaborate on iOS/Web project.
 - 💬 Ask me about anything, I’m happy to help.
 - 📫 You can reach me by [email](mailto:zjq_joker@163.com).